 Why BSA/AML Compliance Is Essential In Crypto

-You probably have some idea of what makes compliance programs essential in the finance space by now.
+You probably have some idea of what makes compliance programs essential in the financial services sector by now.
 But what makes them so essential to the cryptocurrency industry?

 Well, here are a few of the strongest points to be made:

-- The crypto industry is a nascent, growing industry, which makes it attractive to money launderers.
+- Crypto is a nascent, growing industry, which makes it attractive to money launderers.
 As a result, you’ll have to take special care to protect your consumers.
 And BSA and AML protocols are highly effective at protecting your consumers.

-- The cryptocurrency space currently lacks legitimacy in the eyes of some investors and top analysts.
-An industry-wide adoption of BSA and AML protocols would bolster the industry’s reputation.
+- The cryptocurrency space currently lacks legitimacy in the eyes of some consumers and top analysts.
+An industry-wide commitment to the adoption of robust BSA and AML protocols would bolster the industry’s reputation.

-- Having a compliance program in place will keep you out of legal trouble in the long run.
-Especially since several government agencies (FinCEN, the IRS, etc.) are eyeing the crypto space right now.
+- Having a compliance program in place will keep you out of trouble in the long run.
+Especially since several government agencies (FinCEN, the IRS, etc.) are eyeing the crypto space now more than ever.

 How Is Your BSA/AML Program Coming Along?

-So how is your BSA/AML program coming along?
-Hopefully, you’re making a strong effort to get those programs up and running as soon as possible.
+Hopefully, you’re making a strong effort to get your BSA/AML program up and running as soon as possible.

-If you need help designing and implementing your compliance program, contact us to speak with a cryptocurrency compliance expert today.
+If you need help designing and implementing your BSA/AML program, need your current program reviewed, or just have questions related to BSA/AML, contact us to speak with a cryptocurrency compliance expert today.